mhanberry1/modular.js/README.md

 Alternatively, you can find the docs hosted [here](https://berrybuilder.com/modularjs).

-<i>Note: modular.js does not function properly without being deployed on a server due browser CORS policies.
-To avoid having to set up a server, you can get a brower extension to disable CORS errors.</i>
+_**Note:** modular.js does not function properly without being deployed on a server due browser CORS policies.
+To avoid having to set up a server, you can use firefox with the following steps:_

+* Navigate to the `about:config` page
+* Set the value of `privacy.file_unique_origin` to `true`

 # Where can I find examples?